oakmac/phase1-final-project-requirements/README.md

 It's ok to reject a PR or have a PR rejected - that is what the PR process is for!
 Remember if your PR is rejected that doesn't mean you are a bad person and stink at life.
 It just means that your teammate(s) see something that could be improved.
-Think of the PR review process as a form of team communication that is closely linked with the code being submitted.
+The PR process is more about sharing knowledge than "you did something wrong".

 Any of the following are valid reasons to reject a PR: